8:35am PT by Alex Ritman and Aaron Couch

 Lucasfilm president Kathleen Kennedy joked she'd take the cost of the auditions from their pay.

 The duo then introduced star Alden Ehrenreich, who is playing the iconic captain of the Millennium Falcon.
 The young actor was cast after an extensive search, which saw 2,500 young men vie to fill the role first played by Harrison Ford in 1977's Star Wars: A New Hope.
-Though news of his casting broke in May, this was the first time Lucasfilm confirmed the news officially.
+Though news of his casting broke in May, this was the first time Lucasfilm officially confirmed the news.

 Directors Lord and Miller moved to London two days ago to begin work on the project, and they are still writing the script with Lawrence Kasdan and his son Jon.
 They expect to begin filming in late January or early February 2017 — and say there will be plenty of droids on the set.